ifm/developerportal/_sources/documentation/SoftwareInterfaces/ifmDiagnostic/DiagnosticRetrieval/diagnostic_example_output.md.txt

 The O3R system differentiates between active errors - which are currently active, and dormant errors - errors which happened any time between the start of the system and now.

 ### Stats
-Stats gives you an overview over the the count of this specific error, i.e. how often it has switched states since its first activation / the first start.
+Stats gives you an overview over the count of this specific error, that is how often it has switched states since boot up.
-Last activated and last deactivated gives an overview over the timestamps and bootid of the last activation stages.
+Last activated and last deactivated gives an overview over the timestamps and boot id of the last activation stages.